 - Applicants with an associate, bachelors or higher degree do not need to complete placement tests.

 If college level placement is not met, students are recommended to meet with an advisor.
 Kirkwood and Physical Therapist Assistant admissions policies and procedures are subject to change at anytime.
 After all admissions criteria is met, students are eligible to apply for the technical program.

 - Students must meet the minimum cut score of 60.0 percent or higher to be eligible for admission into the Physical Therapist Assistant program.

 - Students may repeat the exam up to three times, but must schedule a meeting with the program director after a second unsuccessful attempt.

-- Click the HOBET V link on the right to find out more about, and to register for the HOBET V exam.
+- Click the ATI TEAS link on the program homepage to find out more about, and how to register for the ATI TEAS exam.

 Where you decide to do your Physical Therapist observation is up to you.
 Use the following e-mail addresses for contacting St. Luke's Hospital or Mercy Hospital:

 Submit two letters of recommendation using the required recommendation form.
 One of these recommendations must be from an academic reference (if unavailable, a professional reference may be used).
 Letters must be submitted in a sealed envelope and sent to the Allied Health Department, 2164 Linn Hall.

 In addition to the required prerequisite courses, it is recommended that students take the following courses if time allows: